arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-HTTP 200 will be returned in case the job execution id was valid and the state is returned along with the response.
+HTTP 200 is returned in case the job execution ID was valid and the state is returned along with the response.

 @RESTREPLYBODY{id,string,required,string}
-An id of the Pregel job, as a string.
+The ID of the Pregel job, as a string.

 @RESTREPLYBODY{algorithm,string,required,string}
-An algorithm used by the job.
+The algorithm used by the job.

 @RESTREPLYBODY{created,string,required,string}
-A date and time when the job was created.
+The date and time when the job was created.

 @RESTREPLYBODY{expires,string,optional,string}
-A date and time when the job results expire.
+The date and time when the job results expire.
 The expiration date is only meaningful for jobs that were completed, canceled or resulted in an error.
 Such jobs are cleaned up by the garbage collection when they reach their expiration date/time.

 @RESTREPLYBODY{ttl,number,required,float}
-A TTL (time to live) value for the job results, specified in seconds.
+The TTL (time to live) value for the job results, specified in seconds.
 The TTL is used to calculate the expiration date for the job's results.

 @RESTREPLYBODY{state,string,required,string}
-State of the execution.
+The state of the execution.
 The following values can be returned:
 - `"none"`: The Pregel run did not yet start.
 - `"loading"`: The graph is loaded from the database into memory before the execution of the algorithm.
 - `"running"`: The algorithm is executing normally.